 Playing Your First Game

 The first thing you’re going to need is the Core Rules.
-These tell you everything you need to know about how to move, shoot, fight, and everything else you’ll need, and all in about ten pages.
+These tell you everything you need to know about how to move, shoot, fight, and everything else you’ll need.
 You should take the time to carefully read these rules and become familiar with them.
 It’s not a lot of material, but a good understanding of them will make you a better and speedier player, as well as making it more fun for other players to play against you.
-If you bought one of the starter sets, such as Dark Imperium, Forgebane, Tooth and Claw, or Wake the Dead, you’ll find that GW has helpfully included a copy of these rules in your box set, so you won’t need to track them down.
-Otherwise, you can find them for free on the Warhammer Community site in the “Battle Primer”, or in the Warhammer 40,000 Rulebook if you’ve already bought it.
-While you’re going to want the full rulebook eventually, you don’t need it for your first game.
-Mark it down as a purchase for later.
+You can find them for free on the Games Workshop website, or in the Warhammer 40,000 Rulebook if you’ve already bought it.
+While you’re going to want the full rulebook eventually, you don’t 100% need it for your first game – though you will definitely want it as soon as you step out of the “push models around to figure out how the guns work” phase, so pick it up as soon as you can.
+Strictly it’s less necessary than before because most of the rules also appear in the Chapter Approved books, but there is one vital section that appears nowhere else, which is the army construction rules – so you will at least need to get a look at those in the big book.

 Open Play, Narrative Play, and Matched Play